4bur3k/golf_coach/README.md

 # Golf coach
 This is a project for hackathon Digital breakthrough 2022.
+The project wasn't finished because we took only the 3rd place 😢

 # Goal
 is an application, can get video, proccess it and show mistakes in swing golf stroke.